Choosing the right graphic design software is essential for your success as a photographer or designer.

 Our top pick for the best free graphic design software – at least for beginners – is Canva.

 Canva has a fantastically user-friendly interface.
-Its drag-and-drop interface combined with its plethora of ready-to-go templates, images, and fonts make it easy for just about anyone to create excellent web graphics in a record amount of time.
+Its drag-and-drop interface combined with its plethora of ready-to-go templates, images, and fonts makes it easy for just about anyone to create excellent web graphics in a record amount of time.

 Canva’s many templates are built with the unique size requirements of just about every social media platform in mind.